oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 }
 ```

-A fun fact is that before Java 1.1, Java had support for green threads (a.k.a virtual threads).
+A fun fact is that before JDK 1.1, Java had support for green threads (a.k.a virtual threads), but the feature was removed in JDK 1.1 as that implementation was not any better than platform threads.
 The new implementation of virtual threads is done in the JVM, where it maps multiple virtual threads to one or more OS threads, and the developer can use virtual threads or platform threads as per their needs.
 A few other important aspects of virtual threads are:

 - They are a `Thread` in code, runtime, debugger, and profiler
 - It's a Java entity and not a wrapper around a native thread